3devo/ChildbusBootloader/PROTOCOL.md

 sent the data.
 The last byte in a read transfer should always be acked by the master, so the child knows to release the bus.

-The maximum read or write length is 32 bytes (excluding address, including everything else).
+The maximum length of a transfer is variable, see the `GET_MAX_PACKET_LENGTH` command for more details.

 The number of result bytes in the transfer indicates the number of result bytes, excluding the the status, the number itself and the CRC.